muhammadmateen027/music_factory_personal/README.md

 ## Solution 💪

-The solution is designed so a user can access saved albums without internet.
+The solution is designed so a user can access the saved albums without internet.
 The detail is given below:

 - `lib` will contains view(pages, widgets, components), BLoC, configuration, etc.
 - `packages` will keep network, database, and repository layer

+> You will notice a full page loading indicator.
+It's just for showing that, if we build a common Builder then we can
+> use in Interceptor and can be shown whenever required.

+> Purposely missed the theme as I just implemented core functionality.

 ### State management